jowharshamshiri/ws/docs/examples.md

 # Real-World Examples

-Learn how to use the Nomion tool suite through practical examples for common development workflows, combining refactoring, project cleanup, and version control.
+Learn how to use the Workspace tool suite through practical examples for common development workflows, combining refactoring, project cleanup, and version control.

 ## Development Workflows